Skip advert

 Advertisement - Article continues below

-Slower than expected demand for EVs means car makers face big fines for failing to meet the official targets, while the industry’s repeated protestations that the government is not doing enough to incentivise consumer demand for new electric cars has so far fallen on deaf ears.
-That could all be about to change though, because reports suggest Business Secretary Jonathan Reynolds is due to announce a consultation on changing the terms of the ZEV mandate imminently.
+Slower than expected demand for EVs means car makers face big fines for failing to meet the official targets, while the industry’s repeated protestations that the Government is not doing enough to incentivise consumer demand for new electric cars have so far fallen on deaf ears.
+That could all be about to change imminently, though, as the Government is expected to reveal its response to the consultation on ZEV Mandate changes.

-When Stellantis pledged its new investment for Luton back in February 2024, Plant Director Mark Noble marked the announcement as an exciting new chapter in the famed factory site’s history, saying, “limited production of our medium electric van in Luton from next year, when the first customer vehicles will roll off the production line, is a fitting way to mark Luton’s 120th anniversary.”
+When Stellantis pledged its new investment for Luton back in February 2024, Plant Director Mark Noble marked the announcement as an exciting new chapter in the renowned site’s history, saying: “Limited production of our medium electric van in Luton from next year, when the first customer vehicles will roll off the production line, is a fitting way to mark Luton’s 120th anniversary.”

 However, even then, Stellantis Group’s managing director in the UK, Maria Grazia Davino, was warning the firm expected a ‘quid pro quo’ from politicians.